fsfe/reuse-tool/docs/scripts.rst

 Add headers to staged files based on git settings
 =================================================

-..
-TODO: Review addheader scripts.

 This script helps you add your copyright headers right before committing the code you wrote.

-The list of files staged in git can be retrieved using ``git diff --name-only --cached``, which is the basis to apply the ``reuse addheader`` command to.
+The list of files staged in git can be retrieved using ``git diff --name-only --cached``, which is the basis to apply the ``reuse annotate`` command to.

 Git user and email address are available through ``git config --get user.name`` and ``git config --get user.email``.